 Unadkat says hunger for India comeback stronger than ever, gets Pujara backing

 Now that he is a Ranji Trophy winner, Jaydev Unadkat hopes that "people" will not talk only about his IPL riches and says the hunger to make an India comeback has never been stronger following a sensational season.
-Saurashtra skipper and lead pacer Unadkat picked up 67 wickets this season at 13.23 but more importantly bowled match-winning spells in both the semi-final and final in Ranji Trophy.
+Saurashtra skipper and lead pacer Unadkat picked up 67 wickets this season at 13.23, but more importantly, bowled match-winning spells in both the semi-final and final of the Ranji Trophy.

-He took seven wickets against Gujarat and on Friday, dismissed a well-set Anustup Majumdar before effecting a run out in the same over to tilt the game decisively in his team's favour.
+He took seven wickets against Gujarat and, on Friday, dismissed a well-set Anustup Majumdar before effecting a run out in the same over to tilt the game decisively in his team's favor.
 "I still have that hunger to make a comeback.
-The hunger has never been stronger than this and that actually kept me going throughout the season.
-To be honest, it was challenging physically surviving the season.
-Bowling those long spells as a fast bowler in almost every game," said Unadkat after captaining Saurashtra to their maiden trophy.
+The hunger has never been stronger than this and that actually kept me going throughout the season," said Unadkat after captaining Saurashtra to their maiden trophy.

 "I wanted to do it for the team, I wanted to do it for myself.
 I wanted to prove to myself that I don't want to play the game for something other than cricket.
-I started playing this game because I was so passionate about it," he said..
+I started playing this game because I was so passionate about it," he said.
+Like he had done in the semi-finals, Unadkat made all the difference in the final on day five by taking two wickets and effecting a run-out after Bengal began at 354 for six, needing 72 runs to take the all-important first-innings lead.
+The momentum was with the visitors in the presence of in-form Anustup Majumdar and Arnab Nani, who had shared an overnight stand of 91 runs.

+However, Unadkat saw the twist coming.
+"First of all, it was very draining emotionally and physically as well to be out there for a couple of days fighting for the coveted trophy and guys put in everything that they had.

+"Though the energy levels were down I think the way we won the semi-finals gave us belief.
+There was a checker among each other in the team that one twist was left in the game.
+"We believed there will be one more twist in the game but we will have to work hard for it.
+There were nerves but everyone was pumped up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)